Lexical & Semantic Norms

 English noun imageability dataset

 This is a psycholinguistic database reflecting phonological, lexical, and semantic attributes for a large set of English nouns (N=2877).
-I created this as part of my doctoral dissertation in 2005 and published the findings in Cognitive Science [download database here] [article here].
+I created this as part of my doctoral dissertation in 2005 [download database here] [article here].

-Multidimensional scaling and word ratings for 750 abstract and concrete English nouns
+perceptual and affective ratings for 750 abstract and concrete English nouns

 SubtLex American Word Frequency Database